 Best Italian Antipasto Salad: It’s simply the best antipasto chopped salad – from central Pennsylvania!

-Antipasto is the traditional first course of an Italian meal that is served before the main course.
-It literally means, “before the meal.”
+Antipasto is the traditional first course of an Italian meal.
+It is served before the main course and literally means, “before the meal.”

 Let me tell you about Tony’s Cottage Inn.

 Before there was a bypass to Happy Valley, Pennsylvania, one of the few watering holes along Route 22 that Nittany Lions (and everyone in between) could stop for a bite to eat was a tiny little restaurant perched on the rocks above the Juniata River.

 The road to State College and Penn State is a road well traveled during football season.

 For years, Tony’s was an unremarkable two-story brick building just off the fork in Route 22.

 When my brother and I were little, we would visit our paternal grandfather in Lewistown, Pennsylvania.

 Every time we went there, dinner would usually consist of two things – Kentucky Fried Chicken and the antipasto salad from Tony’s.

 For the most intense flavors, be sure to buy all the ingredients fresh at the deli counter.

 Mom buys 1/2 inch thick slices of the Genoa salami and pepperoni cut directly from the entire salami.